AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 ---

-# What is a Load Test?
+# What Is a Load Test?

 - It's literally a test that puts network load on your system
 - Usually simulating traffic beyond that you are expecting to receive, and observe whether the system will cope